Edit Blog Post

-We turn off the Highway at Lake Louise and make our way up the 10km windy road to the Lake.
-We hold our collective breaths as we approach the car park; if it’s full we’re not going to be happy campers.
+We turn off the Highway at Lake Louise and make our way up the ten kilometre windy road to Moraine Lake.
+We hold our collective breath as we approach the car park; if it’s full we’re not going to be happy campers.
 We drive quickly into the first empty spot we see.
 It’s a bit after 5am and there aren’t too many spots left, and it’s completely full a bit before 6am.

 to all this effort.

 It’s starting to get light so we set off towards the lake.
 It’s a bit smaller than Lake Louise, but just as stunning.
 The water is an even deeper blue grey colour and the mountains with glaciers hanging off them are even steeper and more spectacular.

 We climb a large and very steep hill of enormous flat rocks to get a better view.
 On the way up we pass a sign warning about bears.
 It says that it’s only “recommended” to travel in groups of four or more on hiking trails around here.
 If it was “mandatory” and you failed to comply, the sign says that you’d be taken to court and fined five thousand dollars.
 I assume they must decide the “recommended” and “mandatory” ratings based on how dangerous they think the bears are.
 I wonder how they work this out.
 Emma says I’ve developed an unhealthy paranoia about bears.

 I’m feeling a bit seedy, and this gets a lot worse by the time we get back to Banff.
 The rest of the day is a bit of a blur.
 I remember the nurse at the Banff Hospital asking me if I